 Address: https://goo.gl/maps/uFhUCqjt75Wvemtt8

-Miffy Rabbit's bakery and souvenir shop, definitely not to be missed when coming to Japan.
+Miffy Rabbit's bakery and souvenir shop is definitely a must-visit when you're in Japan.

 + Matcha ice cream.